SteveBarnegren/SwiftChess/README.md

 SwiftChess is a chess engine written in Swift.

-Rather than a library that you can call to assist in making valid chess moves, SwiftChess aims to be a complete chess game, minus the UI.
+Rather than a library that you can call to assist in making valid chess moves, SwiftChess is a complete chess game, minus the UI.

-SwiftChess also includes a complete AI implementation.

-There's no documentation for now, as the public api is still in flux, but there is a complete example project for iOS.

-SwiftChess also has a reasonably comprehensive set of unit tests.
+## Features

+- Move validation
+- AI with three difficulty levels
+- Checks for check, check mate and stale mate
+- Supports castling
+- Supports En Passent

 ## Example